 I was not prepared for adult acne.
 Acne is an issue mostly reserved for teens and tweens, so I thought.
 Adult acne is not all that uncommon, especially for women, into their twenties, thirties, forties and during hormonal fluctuations such as stress, PMS, pregnancy, and menopause.

 Though the causes are relatively similar, adult acne shows it’s ugly self in different areas than when we were in our boy band fan phase.
 Acne during younger years typically pops up on the cheeks, nose and forehead, whereas, adult acne usually surfaces around the chin, jawline and neck.

 Pay attention to the active ingredients in your products.
-You’ll find that there are different ingredients and if you’re not tolerating one or not seeing results, switch it up.
+You’ll find that there are different acne fighting ingredients and if you’re not tolerating one or not seeing results, switch it up.
 There are also different concentrations of active ingredients, which can cause sensitivity at higher doses or perhaps may not be effective at lower doses.

-Cover It Up: How do you cover it without caking on your makeup?
+Conceal it: How do you cover it without caking on your makeup?
 Science!
 Using green color corrector, cancels out the red tone of a blemish.
 You can use a small amount of green, then top it off with a dab of concealer (after you’ve applied your foundation).
 Learn more about this with the post I did on color correcting makeup.
 I happened to be pretty sick with a virus and had an active breakout when I did the post, so it made for a great tutorial.
 Seek out makeup that is less oily.
 When I have a breakout, I switch from bb cream to a light weight air brush makeup from Dior.
 It covers well and doesn’t add moisture to my routine.